Enter Safe Mode Using Command Prompt in Windows 11/10

 Safe Mode (Basic)

-In the Command Prompt window, type the following command and press Enter to start Windows in basic Safe Mode:
+In the Command Prompt window, type this command and hit Enter to kick off Windows in basic Safe Mode:

 bcdedit /set {current} safeboot minimal